lqueryvg/putty-config/setup_defaults.md

 - edit [`default.reg`](Default_Settings.reg), change the first three lines of settings to reflect the correct:
   - log file location
   - typical user name (that you will log in as)
-    - private key file (despite the registry name, this *is* the private key not the public)
+  - private key file (despite the registry name "PublicKeyFile", this **is** the private key not the public)
-      - if you don't have a public / private key, create one with [PuTTYgen](https://www.ssh.com/ssh/putty/windows/puttygen)
+    - if you don't have a public / private key pair, create one with [PuTTYgen](https://www.ssh.com/ssh/putty/windows/puttygen) (which is supplied with Putty)
 - Import  [`default.reg`](Default_Settings.reg) into the registry (double-click in explorer)

 Tips: